-- the duty to consult and the purpose of consultation - the range of work and associated health and safety issues at the workplace (e.g. both physical and psychosocial hazards) - the various ways for consultation to occur including your workers' right to elect health and safety representatives and to have suitable entities represent them in consultations - your workers' ideas about the most effective way(s) to consult.
+- the duty to consult and the purpose of consultation - the range of work and associated health and safety issues at the workplace (e.g. both physical and psychosocial hazards) - the various ways for consultation to occur including your workers' right to elect health and safety representatives - your workers' ideas about the most effective way(s) to consult.
 How would your workers prefer to raise and discuss health and safety concerns or suggestions?
 What forms of consultation will help to overcome any barriers to workers' engagement?